South Sudan: third time is a Charm!

 David Majok, April 16, 2013

-The protracted negotiations under the AUHIP and UNSC decision to force the two parties into negotiated settlements of post secession issues was instrumental in ratcheting down the rhetoric of brinksmanship.
-The September 2012 Cooperation Agreements and Oil Transportation Deal that was reached has paved way for calculated measures of building bilateral relationships on better terms.
+The protracted negotiations under the AUHIP and UNSC decision to force the two parties into negotiated settlements of post secession issues were instrumental in ratcheting down the rhetoric of brinksmanship The September 2012 Cooperation Agreements and Oil Transportation Deal that was reached has paved the way for calculated measures of building bilateral relationships on better terms.
 The results of these negotiations have finally demonstrated the need for responsible leadership and governance on the part of South Sudan.

 Posted in Uncategorized | Leave a comment